widcardw/asciimath-parser/packages/playground/src/pages/en/introduction.md

 }
 ```

--   `display` specifies whether the generated formula is contained in the `\displaystyle` environment.
+-   `display` specifies whether the generated formula is wrapped in `\displaystyle` environment.
 The default value is `true`.

 -   `replaceBeforeTokenizing` replaces **the matched strings** with **the target strings** respectively before the formula is parsed by AsciiMath.